nlmixr2/babelmixr2/cran-comments.md

 # babelmixr2 0.1.5

+* Reduced number of items run on CRAN (reduce running time)

 * Fix bug where `PopED` could error with certain `dvid` values

 * Fix bug where if/else clauses in the model could cause the model to